water-ice-group/organic_neb_mace/README.md

 For the rattled training sets, we need to make R, P, TS configurations with added random atomic displacements using the `rattle.py` script and recalculate their MP2 energies and forces using `orca_eval.py`

-## Active learning on ethyl chloride + fluoride ion
+## Active learning on ethyl chloride and fluoride ion SN2

 The reactant and product configurations are stored in `r.xyz` and `p.xyz`, respectively.